MacaPecha/devsite-docs/guides/plugins/unofficial/wp-ecommerce.en.md

 1. On your store administration, go to *Plugins* option in sidebar;

-2. Click in *Add New* button and type "WPeComm Mercado Pago Module" in the *Search Plugins* text field.
+2. Click in *Add New* button and type "WPeComm Mercado Libre Module" in the *Search Plugins* text field.
 Press Enter;

 3. You should find the module ready to be installed.
 Click install.
 Its done!